Creating A Safe Environment For Seniors Aging In Place

 Resources For Aging In Place

 The National Institute on Aging and the Joint Center for Housing Studies at Harvard University acknowledge the growing trend of seniors aging in place and have been actively researching and promoting the benefits of home modifications and supportive services.
-The Aging in Place Council is another organization that advocates for aging adults to remain in their homes, providing elder care resources and support for individuals and their families.
+The Aging in Place Council is another organization that advocates for aging adults to remain in their homes, providing caregiver resources and support for individuals and their families.
 The Magic Kitchen meals program also supports you or your loved ones by offering nutrition services.

 As the population of older Americans continues to grow, the demand for home care services and home modifications will also increase.
 Area agencies on aging, which are government-funded organizations, can help connect seniors and their families with local resources and services that support aging in place.
 These agencies offer information and assistance regarding long-term care options, Medicare and Medicaid, and other programs that can help make aging in place a viable choice for seniors.